Simultaneous reconstruction of conductivity, boundary shape and contact impedances in electrical impedance tomography: Shape-deforming reconstruction: theory

 The problem~\eqref{eq:beltrami-1}-\eqref{eq:beltrami-3} has unique solution since $|\mu(x)|\leq c_0 < 1$ and $\mu$ vanishes outside $\Omega_m$, see~\cite{A66}.
 The map $x \mapsto F_i(x)$ can be interpreted as the isothermal coordinates where $\gamma_a$ is characterized by being an isotropic conductivity.
 We say that $\gamma_a$ is isotropized by

 according to the equation~\eqref{eq:push-forward}.

-It is shown in~\cite{KLO08} that the Robin-to-Neumann map $R_{z,\gamma}$ determines uniquely the contact impedance $z$.
+In~\cite{KLO08} is proved that the Robin-to-Neumann map $R_{z,\gamma}$ determines uniquely the contact impedance $z$.
 Thus, the knowledge of $R_{z,\gamma}$ is equivalent to the knowledge of the Dirichlet-to-Neumann map.
 By this result and by Proposition 1.1 in~\cite{KLO10} we have the following result:

 \begin{prop} Let $\Omega$ be a bounded, simply connected $C^2$-domain.
 Assume that $\gamma \in C^2(\Omega)$ is an isotropic conductivity and that $R_{z,\gamma}$ is its Robin-to-Neumann map.
 Let $\Omega_m$ be a model domain satisfying the same regularity assumptions as $\Omega$, and let $f_m : \partial \Omega \to \partial \Omega_m$ be a $C^2$-smooth orientation preserving diffeomorphism.
 Assume that we are given $\partial \Omega_m$ and $R_{m}$ defined by~\eqref{eq:R-to-N-map-trasnform} with $f=f_m$.
 Let $\gamma_a$ be the unique solution of the minimization problem~\eqref{eq:constrained-minimization-1}, let $F_i$ be the unique solution of problem~\eqref{eq:beltrami-1}-\eqref{eq:beltrami-3}, and let $\gamma_i$ given by~\eqref{eq:isotropization}.
 Then,